Posts with the Tag Interop:

 The TCG, among other things, has to worry about rather high-level, cross-working-group, and hence often boring topics.
 For instance, we were just talking about how to improve the RFC process, the way we discuss whether and how a draft standard (“Proposed Recommendation”) should become a standard (“Recommendation”).
 This, so far, happens on the Twiki, which is nice because it's stable over long times (20 years and counting).
 But it also sucks because the discussions are hard to follow and the link between comments and resulting changes is loose at best.
 For an example that should illustrate the problem, see the last RFC I ran.

 This may appear very far removed from astronomy.
-But without having good answers as early as possible, we will quite likely repeat the mess we have had with our XML schemas (you would not guess how much curation went into this) and in particular their versioning.
+But without having good answers as early as possible, we will quite likely repeat the mess we have had with our XML schemas (you would not believe how much curation went into this) and in particular their versioning.
 So, good thing there are the TCG sessions even if they sometimes are a bit boring.

 Opening session (2025-06-02, 14:30)